No products in the cart

 Speaking of Rena’s Organic, we offer an impressive selection of apple cider vinegar products, some you drink and some you spray.
 If you’re interested in learning more about the ACV products we have to offer, keep on reading.

 It’s easy to see that Rena’s Organic embraces all things natural.
-That’s exactly why we chose to combine two of our favorite organic ingredients: CBD and apple cider vinegar.
-In our CBD Super Cider herbal remedy concentrate, you get a hefty dose of cannabidiol and ACV to help give your body the ultimate support.
+That’s exactly why we chose to combine some of our favorite organic ingredients.
+In our Super Cider herbal remedy concentrate, you get a hefty dose of cannabinoid herbs and ACV to help give your body the ultimate support.

-Inside the CBD Super Cider is 400 mg.
-Of either full or broad-spectrum CBD depending on your needs.
-Plus 7 powerful cannabinol herbs, like turmeric, cacao and helicrysum.
-The CBD formula works hard to help rebalance your body internally and provide the helping hand it needs to get back on track.
+Inside the Super Cider is 7 powerful cannabinol herbs, like turmeric, cacao and helicrysum.
+The formula works hard to help rebalance your body internally and provide the helping hand it needs to get back on track.
 Then, the apple cider vinegar comes in as an extra boost, protecting the body, enhancing your mood, and helping you feel like a better version of yourself.
-This cider drink is made to help curb your cravings, so if you’re hoping to lose a bit of weight by cutting back on overeating, the CBD Super Cider formula is the right one for you.
+This cider drink is made to help curb your cravings, so if you’re hoping to lose a bit of weight by cutting back on overeating, the Slender Cider formula is the right one for you.

-If you don’t want to consume CBD but still want to try the benefits of apple cider vinegar, Rena’s Organic hasn’t forgotten about you.
+If you want to try the benefits of apple cider vinegar, Rena’s Organic hasn’t forgotten about you.
 We also offer our popular Super Cider blend with absolutely no CBD.
-That’s right: our non-CBD Super Cider shot is the best way to get a healthy dose of Apple Cider Vinegar with therapeutic balancing herbs, without consuming any cannabinoids.
+That’s right: our non-CBD Super Cider shot is the best way to get a healthy dose of Apple Cider Vinegar with therapeutic balancing herbs, without consuming any CBD.

 We use the same formula in this beverage as our others, minus the CBD extract.
 So, you’re still getting the full benefits of the apple cider vinegar and herbal formula in the same, easy-to-consume package.
 Rena’s uses seven therapeutic herbs to give your body the ultimate support.
 People enjoy these Apple Cider Vinegar shots for their assistance with digestion, energy, and immune support.
 Many consumers report feeling more uplifted and motivated after consuming the Non-CBD Super Cider shot, though every person’s experience may vary slightly.
 And, if you don’t want to drink the shot, you can opt for the spray instead.
 You’ll simply spray your dose on top of your tongue and let the effects do the rest.
 Or you can spray it on your salad, for a healthy treat.
 But, don’t worry: the formula tastes amazing.